Lucy Balian Rorke-Adams: Personal life

 Lucy Balian married Robert Rorke on June 4, 1960.
-The two met under a sprig of mistletoe on Christmas eve in 1959.
-Rorke provided ample support to his wife throughout her career.
-Rorke died in his sleep on Easter morning 2002, after the two had been married for nearly 42 years.
+Rorke died in 2002, after the two had been married for nearly 42 years.
 In 2004, Lucy Balian Rorke married Boyce Adams, who had been a close friend of hers for many years.
 Adams died of metastatic cancer two years and two months after they were married, leaving Rorke-Adams widowed for the second time.